s-chh/PyTorch-Scratch-Vision-Transformer-ViT/README.md

   </tr>
 </table>
 <br>
-The default path for downloading the dataset is "./data" and can be changed using the --data_path argument.
+Performance can be improved by increasing the model size (embedding size).

 <br><br>